MicrosoftDocs/azure-devops-docs/docs/user-guide/define-organizations-and-projects.md

 > or
 > [Create a project](../organizations/projects/create-project.md)

-Or, after you've created a new organization and project in Azure DevOps, you can begin sharing your code with others: [Code with git](code-with-git.md).
+Or, after you've created a new organization and project, you can begin sharing your code with others: [Code with git](code-with-git.md).